amoliverio/dada2_fiererlab/dada2_tutorial_16S.md

 mergers <- vector("list", length(sample.names))
 names(mergers) <- sample.names

-# for each sample, get a list of merged and denoised sequences
+# For each sample, get a list of merged and denoised sequences
 for(sam in sample.names) {
     cat("Processing:", sam, "\n")
     derepF <- derepFastq(filtFs[[sam]])